sch3fr/sch3fr/README.md

 ### 'ello 🫡
 I'm sch3fr.
 CS student, test engineer, overall computer nerd.
 I just like to mess around with anything that have chips and some kind of software.
+My goal is just to make cool stuff.
 This place is mostly to hold my incoherent projects at one place, but I hope you find some of it interesting.

 - I'm working on several things at a time.
 Currently:
     - fixing up my website @ sch3fr.github.io
-    - designing new LED mask
-    - tweaking my old projects
-- I just finished summer semester, so I have a lot of time on my hands; hoping to use it well
+    - top secret mobile app project using Dart and Flutters
+    - Custom 3D parts for a SFFPC
+    - E-ink dashboard
+- I'm in the middle of a summer break and I'm procrsatinating on my thesis by practicing coding whoops
 - Feel free to reach out to me if you feel like I might be helpful in any kind of way 🤠👌

 <!--